lkl2050/NLP-analysis-on-WeChat-data/README.md

 ### 2.0 -Tabular analysis on likes prediction.ipynb

 Tabular analysis to predict number of likes on the posted articles with different models.
-Based on mean squared error, th random rorest model performed best.
+Based on mean squared error, the random rorest model performed best.
-The predictors were:  clicksCount: number of clicks on the article, originalFlag: whether the article was originally created (i.e., not shared) by the account, orderNum: wechat allows influencers to upload several articles as a group each day.
-Influencers decide the order of the articles in the group.
-Normally, the firs article receives most views.

 <img width="298" alt="image" src="https://user-images.githubusercontent.com/10263993/135197051-202a0b10-4c0e-44a8-9fe8-69f1c74ade35.png">